joequery/ComposerPSR4Example/README.md

     ~$ ./vendor/bin/phpunit tests/

-You sould see the following output
+You should see the following output

     PHPUnit 4.8.16 by Sebastian Bergmann and contributors.